Programs and Services

 We offer a variety of programs and services for individuals with developmental and intellectual disabilities and their families.
 We provide programs, information and resources to assist in their journey.
 We also raise awareness through public outreach and media.

-Parents for Parents is a support group for families of children with developmental disabilities and their families.
+Parents For Parents is a support group for families of children with developmental disabilities and their families.
 We help the individuals and their families by providing programs, information and resources to assist in their journey.
 We also help by raising awareness through public outreach and media.
+Our Parents for Parents program is partnering with ESU7 and The Arc of Norfolk for the first Community Resource Fair on Sunday, April 21st from 1:00-4:00 at The Columbus Community Center - downtown Columbus.
+This event will have informational booths for families and individuals with Intellectual and Developmental Disabilities.
+There will also be kids activities and informational speakers.
+There is no cost to attend.

 Summer Friends Special Needs Camp is a summer day camp experience planned especially for school age children (age 5-21) with special needs.
 Campers are paired with a "pal" for support at this four day camp held from 9:oo a.m. to noon, Monday thru Thursday for one week in the summer.
 The week is concluded with a special Talent Show/Family Night on Thursday evening.
 This Summer Camp strives to promote social interaction, expand motor skills and develop interpersonal skills.
 We focus on the child's strengths and help build friendships with peers.
 Registration is required and camp is limited to 24 campers.